charlesmchen/WeView2/TutorialDesiredSize.md

 		- (UIView *)setFixedDesiredSize:(CGSize)value;

 These methods let you set more than one property at a time.

+## Desired Size Adjustments

+*You usually won't need these methods.*

 		- (UIView *)setDesiredWidthAdjustment:(CGFloat)value;
 		- (UIView *)setDesiredHeightAdjustment:(CGFloat)value;